Screen Printing with paper stencils is fun and easy

 Wipe a bit on with a soft cloth or tissue paper to help remove unwanted ink or stubborn ink in the mesh.
 Can also be used for clean up after printing.

-Having enough stencil paper to hand can keep your session going if you have some set backs.
-Remember to check out our free stencils you can download for free!
+stencil paper to hand can keep your session going if you have some set backs.
+Remember to check out our free stencils you can

 You can use screen tape to mask off the open mesh of the screen that you are not printing through.